Isty001/dotenv-c/README.md

 #### usage

+Install via clib: `clib install Isty001/dotenv-c`

-If you don't want to include in your project, you can install by executing `make install` then link it with `-ldotenv`.
+Or if you don't want to include in your project, you can install by executing `make install` then link it with `-ldotenv`.

 ```